 There are also some petroglyph (rock calving) on these rock walls by some ancient native people .

-The catamaran cruise ship running at high speed when it was out of the fjords and was going back to
+The catamaran tour boat running at high speed when it was out of the fjords and was going back to Ketchikan

-another mature bald eagle with white feather on the head and the tail on another similar small island, but I did
+another mature bald eagle with white feather on the head and on the tail on another similar small island, but I

 Within a few minutes of walking distance from Ketchikan Harbor is Ketchikan Creek where there are many